Table of Content

 Here's a more detailed explanation of why mainframe testing is important:

-• Mainframes continue to be the pillar for many industries and their core businesses, including financial transactions, healthcare records, and government databases.
+- Mainframes support key industries by handling financial transactions, healthcare records, and government databases.

 Challenges in Mainframe Testing